gmoraleslondono/choows/README.md

 In the favorites view the user can find a list with all their favorite shows, it also contains some details about each TV show.
 The user can remove shows from the list clicking in the button remove.

-Find the prototype here: [TV show design.](https://www.figma.com/file/oJz4fk0U8hogJJRuzInjGI/tv_shows?node-id=0%3A1)

 ## 🚧 Future improvements

-See the [project board](https://github.com/gmoraleslondono/tv-shows/projects/1?add_cards_query=is%3Aopen) whit future improvements, issues and other tasks.
+See the project board with future improvements, issues and other tasks: https://github.com/gmoraleslondono/choows/projects/1

 ## 🛠 Technologies used and tools